fvdsn/ZSON/README.md

 ### Endianness

-By default, all values should be encoded and decoded with their big-endian binary representation.
-A little-endian encoding may be specifed in the `Manifest`
+All values should be encoded and decoded with their big-endian binary representation.

 ### Bigger data

-By default, entity sizes are encoded as unsigned 32bit ints, which limit the size of the document to 4Go.
-An alternative encoding uses a 64bit Floating Point for all the entities size.
-Only positive integer values are considered valid, which limits the size of the document to 2 ^ 53 Bytes.
+By default, entity sizes are encoded as unsigned 32bit unsigned ints, which limit the size of the document to 4Go.
+An alternative encoding uses a 64bit Unsigned int. this can be specified in the manifest.
-That should be enough for everybody.

 ### Manifest

 A ZSON document may be prefixed by a 8 byte manifest.
-The manifest starts with the four ascii values of the `ZSON` string.
-If the next byte is equal to`'\0'`, The document is encoded with 32bit  size.
-If the next byte is equal to `'\0'`, The document is encoded with big endian representation.
-If any of these two values are different from `'\0'`, the manifest is required.
-The next byte is unused, and the last byte is an unsigned 8bit int used for version numbering.
+The manifest starts with the four ascii values of `zson` or `ZSON`.
+In the presence of an upper-case manifest, a 64bit size encoding is assumed.

+the next three bytes are intended for the user to encode the type of document encoded, and could be for example the three first characters of the file extension.

+The last byte is reserved for later use.